shawn-nyk/tp/docs/DeveloperGuide.md

 1. Finding specific keyword(s) in the list of application(s)

-   1. Prerequisities: List all applications using the `list app` command.
+   1. Prerequisites: List all applications using the `list app` command.
 At least one application. `Find` method and `list` method works hand in hand.

    1. Test case: `find app software` <br>
    Expected: Any titles in the card that contains `software` will be matched. i.e `Software`, `Software Engineer`.
 However `SoftwareEngineer` will not be matched.